influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/monitor-an-influxenterprise-cluster.md

 ![Architecture diagram](/img/chronograf/v1.4/g-cluster-diagram.png)

 The diagram above shows an InfluxEnterprise cluster that consists of three meta nodes (M) and three data nodes (D).
-Every data node has its own [Telegraf](/telegraf/latest/) instance (T).
+Each data node has its own [Telegraf](/telegraf/latest/) instance (T).

-Each Telegraf instance is configured to collect its node's CPU, disk, and memory data using Telegraf's [system stats](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/system) input plugin.
+Each Telegraf instance is configured to collect node CPU, disk, and memory data using Telegraf's [system stats](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/system) input plugin.
-The Telegraf instances are also configured to send those data to a single [OSS InfluxDB](/influxdb/latest/) instance that lives on a separate server.
+The Telegraf instances are also configured to send those data to a single [InfluxDB OSS](/influxdb/latest/) instance that lives on a separate server.
-When Telegraf sends data to InfluxDB, it automatically [tags](/influxdb/latest/concepts/glossary/#tag) those data with the hostname of the relevant data node.
+When Telegraf sends data to InfluxDB, it automatically [tags](/influxdb/latest/concepts/glossary/#tag) the data with the hostname of the relevant data node.

-The OSS InfluxDB instance that stores the Telegraf data is connected to Chronograf.
+The InfluxDB OSS instance that stores the Telegraf data is connected to Chronograf.
 Chronograf uses the hostnames in the Telegraf data to populate the Host List page and provide other hostname-specific information in the user interface.

 ## Setup Description

-### OSS InfluxDB Setup
+### InfluxDB OSS Setup

 #### Step 1: Download and install InfluxDB

-On a server that's separate from your InfluxEnterprise cluster, download and install OSS InfluxDB:
+On a server that is separate from your InfluxEnterprise cluster, download and install InfluxDB OSS:

 ```
 ~# wget https://dl.influxdata.com/influxdb/releases/influxdb_1.4.0_amd64.deb